-Based on a Nicholas Sparks novel, this movie features when Miley Cyrus actually looked like Miley Cyrus.
-She plays a rebellious, yet a musically brilliant teen, who causes the audience to erupt into fits of eye-rolling when she refuses to attend Juilliard and rebuffs the advances of the irresistible Liam Hemsworth.
+Based on a Nicholas Sparks novel, this movie features Miley Cyrus as a rebellious, yet musically brilliant teen who causes the audience to erupt into fits of eye-rolling when she refuses to attend Juilliard and rebuffs the advances of the irresistible Liam Hemsworth.
 There has never been a 17-year-old girl that rebellious.
 The reality of that fact was proven when, after the movie, the two became a couple in real life.

 An overly-dramatic Miley Cyrus: "Truth only means something when it's hard to admit!
 Don't you get that?"